Menu

 Vidya Balachander is a food and travel writer based in Colombo, Sri Lanka.
 Formerly the features editor of BBC Good Food India, her work has also featured in Mint Lounge, Vogue India, National Geographic Traveller India, Time Out Mumbai and the 2010 edition of Fodor’s Essential India guidebook.

-Best Sri Lanka Safaris & Wildlife
+Best safaris in Sri Lanka

 Robin McKelvie